eficode-academy/docker-katas/labs/exercise-template.md

 You can have several subsections if needed.

 <details>
-<summary>:bulb: If an explanation becomes too long, the more detailed parts can be encapsulated in
+<summary>:bulb: If an explanation becomes too long, the more detailed parts can be encapsulated in a
-a drop-down section</summary>
+  drop down section</summary>
 </details>

 ## Exercise